Singular/Singular/emscripten/README.md

 - Loading libs like `LIB "matrix.lib";` does not work.

-- gfanlib is diabled, due to unclear issue in cddlib.
+- gfanlib not working.

+Todo:

+- Add 4ti2, polymake, TOPCOM.